 Power Precision Drinking Machines

-In one of the most interesting animal studies about cat behavior, researchers at MIT took on the puzzling question of why cats, unlike dogs and other mammals, are able to drink water without getting their chins or whiskers wet.
+In an interesting study about cat behavior, researchers at MIT asked why cats, unlike dogs and other mammals, are able to drink water without getting their chins or whiskers wet.

 (Okay, so you didn’t notice.
-Neither did I. That’s why they got into MIT and we didn’t.)
+Neither did I. That’s why they got into MIT and we didn’t.
+It’s a secret about cats and water they kept to themselves)

-Note: our cat Sam doesn’t get his chin or whiskers wet either, but he gets his chest wet because, for some reason, he prefers to get his drink from the far side of the bowl.
+Note: our cat Sam doesn’t get his chin or whiskers wet either.
+He gets his chest wet because he prefers to get his drink from the far side of the bowl.
+It’s a mystery he keeps to himself

-Unlike a dog, which curls it’s tongue like a spoon and bales it in (and around) his mouth, cats turn their tongues down, catch water with the tip and, flicking rapidly enough to create an upward stream.
+Unlike a dog, which curls its tongue like a spoon and bales water in (and around) his mouth, cats turn their tongues down.
+They catch water with the tip and flick rapidly to create an upward stream.

 Now get this — the MIT team found that the average house cat can create four of these streams per second!